JuliaFolds/SplittablesBase.jl/src/halve.md

 # Implementation

-Implementations of `halve` on custom collections must satisfy following laws.
+Implementations of `halve` on custom collections must satisfy the following laws.

-(1) If the original collection is ordered, concatenating the sub-collections returned by `halve` must be equivalent to the original collection.
+(1) If the original collection is ordered, concatenating the sub-collections returned by `halve` must be create an collection that is equivalent to the original collection.
 More precisely,

 ```julia
 isequal(